MazontheMoon/coddy-java/README.md

 ## June

+### 15 - Morning Garden Dew Report

+Write a function organizeMorningReport that takes dewLevels, sectionNames and returns a String[] of formatted garden reports.

+The function sorts garden sections by their dew levels in ascending order and creates formatted morning reports for each section.

+Parameters:
+- dewLevels (float[]): Dew measurements in millimeters for each garden section
+- sectionNames (String[]): Names of garden sections (parallel to dewLevels)

+Returns: Array of formatted strings sorted by dew level.
+Format: Morning dew in [section]: [level]mm

 ### 14 - Chaotic Cantina Reorganization

 Create a function named reorganizeChaotiCantina that receives inventory and chaosFactor as its parameters.